mogoson/MGS.Machinery/UnityProject/Assets/MGS-Machinery/Readme.txt

     Always select the "Lock" mode of "Hinge Editor" when you finish binding a CrankRocker or CrankSlider.

-    You can attach the MeDriver component to a mechanism to test it when you finished binding.
+    You can attach the MechanismDriver component to a mechanism to test it when you finished binding.
 --------------------------------------------------------------------------
   [Suggest]
-    The MeDriver component only used to test drive mechanisms in demos. you can use it to test your binding mechanisms, but should not use in your project development.
+    The MechanismDriver component only used to test drive mechanisms in demos. you can use it to test your binding mechanisms, but should not use in your project development.

     In fact, you should write a controller component for your machinery to unified control all the mechanisms. example: write CraneController component for crane to manage and drive the upcar, big arm and landing legs.

+    The radius of gear should be set precisely.

+    UV of belt model should be transverse arrangement, the texture of belt is preferably all sides continuous.

+    Make sure the gear engages perfectly with the worm when building model.

+    The amplitude radius of CentrifugalVibrator or LinearVibrator usually set a small value.
 --------------------------------------------------------------------------
   [Demo]
     Prefabs in the path "MGS-Machinery/Prefabs" provide reference to you.